pgeu/pgeu-system/docs/confreg/configuring.md

 : If registered attendees of the conference can leave [feedback](feedback) on individual sessions.

+Max submissions
+: Maximum number of submissions allowed per speaker, or 0 if unlimited.
+Note that this controls how many submissions can be made into the system, not how many can be accepted!
+It also only affects the call for papers form - an administrator can still add more speakers and sessions in the backend.

 Skill levels
 : Should the [call for papers](callforpapers) ask for skill levels on all sessions, and should they be displayed on the schedule and session